Black Beans in Cooking: Why They’re So Popular

 Good alternatives: pinto beans, white beans, or chickpeas

 Black beans make a good dip, but they are not the only option.
 Pinto beans create a smooth, earthy spread.
 Chickpeas make a more structured hummus-like dip.
-White beans produce a mild, creamy base that can take garlic, lemon, or herbs.
+White beans produce a mild, creamy base that can take garlic, lemon, and herbs.

 Casseroles and baked dishes